fpoirotte/XRL/docs/src/quickstart.rst

     ..  sourcecode:: inline-php

-        $client = new \fpoirotte\XRL\Client("http://server.example.com");
+        $client = new \fpoirotte\XRL\Client("http://xmlrpc.example.com/server");

-3. Call a method provided by that server, like it was just any other code
+3. Call a method provided by that server, like it were just any other code

     ..  sourcecode:: inline-php